mawfia/SWE-681-Programming-Assignment/README.md

     </ul>
 </ul>

-The following security features are fully functional in the development environment and are currently being tested in the staging environment:
+The following security features are fully functional in the staging environment and depending on how much I would like to style the site will likely be in production before next week:
 <ol>
 <li>All routes (canonical URLS and endpoints) are only accessible by authorization and authentication.</li>
 <li>NoSQL Injection countermeasures</li>